fruittree/CSC496_2019F/README.md

 Mid-term exam will be announced at least one week ahead of time.
 If you have special needs, you need to notify me at least 7 days before to arrange the test be performed off-class in the exam center.
 Missed exams and quizzes cannot be made up.

 ### Email Policy
-You can email me if you have questions regarding lectures and homeworks.
+You can email me if you have questions regarding clarification of lectures and homeworks.
 But you must write to me at least 48 hours to expect an answer.
 No homework is accepted via Email.
 Everything must be uploaded onto Blackboard.
+Elaborate homework-related questions are restricted to office hours.

 ## Grading
 65% homework projects, 10% mid-term exam, 15% Final project, 5% in-class quiz, 5% attendances.
 We sometimes offer extra credits for additional features in homework and projects.